frictionlessdata/datapackage/content/docs/recipes/category-tables.md

 }
 ```

-As with the [External Foreign Keys](/recipes/external-foreign-keys/) recipe, references to Category Table Resources in external packages can be made by specifying the `categories` property as an object with a `package` and `resource` property, both required to be of type `string`.
+As with the [External Foreign Keys](/recipes/external-foreign-keys/) recipe, references to Category Table Resources in external packages can be made by providing the `categories` property an object with a `package` and `resource` property, both of type `string`.
 For example:

 ```json
 {